mia-platform/vab/docs/design/configuration.md

 directory structure.
 According to the example above, `clusters/group-1` will include the following directories:

 - **`all-clusters`:** containing patches of the modules (`ingress/traefik v1.20.1`, `cni/cilium v1.20.1`)
-  and add-ons (`ingress-monitoring v1.20.1`) that will be applied to all the clusters;
+  and add-ons (`monitoring/traefik v1.20.1`) that will be applied to all the clusters;
 - **`cluster-1`:** containing patches of the modules (`ingress/traefik v1.20.1`, `cni/cilium v1.20.1`)
-  and add-ons (`ingress-monitoring v1.20.100`) that will be applied to Cluster 1;
+  and add-ons (`monitoring/traefik v1.20.100`) that will be applied to Cluster 1;
 - **`cluster-2`:** containing patches of the modules (`ingress/traefik v1.20.1`, `cni/calico v1.20.20`)
-  and add-ons (`ingress-monitoring v1.20.1`) that will be applied to Cluster 2;
+  and add-ons (`monitoring/traefik v1.20.1`) that will be applied to Cluster 2;
 - **`cluster-3`:** containing patches of the modules (`ingress/traefik v1.20.1`, `cni/cilium v1.20.1`)
-  and add-ons (`ingress-monitoring v1.20.1`) that will be applied to Cluster 3.
+  and add-ons (`monitoring/traefik v1.20.1`) that will be applied to Cluster 3.

 Assuming that the folder names will be consistent with those specified in the configuration, there will be no need of referencing them in the configuration file.